laegekeldandersen/Institutioner/README.md

 > newdata <- mydata[myvars]
 ```

-	To choose only certain columns, you use the select() function with syntax such as select(dataframename, columnName1, columnName2).
-No quotation marks are needed with the column names
+## Choose only certain columns with syntax such as select(dataframename, columnName1, columnName2).

 ```
 > select(mtcars, mpg, hp)